MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 	- Go to the **Properties** pane and enter **Contacts** for Title.

-9. Add the Contact entity to the Contacts group.
+9. Add the Contact Table to the Contacts group.

 	- Select the **Contacts** group.